rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

 # Working with Uniform Data

 Uniform variables are useful when we want to send data directly from our application to variables in the GPU program.
 They do not store data in vertex buffers, and we do not need VAOs to manage their associations.
 Instead, we just use [`glGetUniformLocation`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glGetUniformLocation.xhtml){:target="_blank"} to get a reference to the uniform variable inside the GPU program and then assign a value to it with one of the many [`glUniform`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml){:target="_blank"} functions.
 The `glUniform` function we use will depend on the data type and number of values as indicated in the function name.
 For example, sending a single integer (or Boolean value) would use `glUniform1i` (here `i` means `int`) but sending a `vec3` would require `glUniform3f` (and `f` means `float`).
-Then the shader programs will reference that data for every draw.
+Then the shader programs will reference that data every time it draws a frame.

 ## The Uniform Class